 Mediastinoscopy.
 This is a surgical procedure performed in the operating room, and the patient receives general anesthesia.
 A surgeon examines and takes a sample of the lymph nodes in the center of the chest underneath the breastbone by making a small incision at the top of the breastbone.
 This procedure also requires general anesthesia and is done in an operating room.

 Thoracotomy.
 This procedure is performed in an operating room, and the patient receives general anesthesia.
 A surgeon then makes an incision in the chest, examines the lung directly, and takes tissue samples for testing.
 A thoracotomy is rarely used to diagnose lung cancer, but it may be necessary to completely remove a lung tumor.

 Your doctor may recommend running tests on a tumor sample to identify specific genes, proteins, and other factors unique to the tumor.
 This may also be called molecular testing of the tumor.

 There are several genes that may have changes, called mutations, in a lung tumor that can help the cancer grow and spread.
-These mutations are found in the tumor and not in healthy cells in the body.
-This means they are not inherited or passed down to your children.
+These mutations are found in the tumor only and not in healthy cells in the body.
+This means these types of mutations are not inherited or passed down to your children.

 Results from these tests and information about the stage of NSCLC you have can help determine if you can receive targeted therapy, which can be directed at specific mutations (see Types of Treatment).
 Targeted therapies now exist for many different genetic mutations that are known to cause lung cancer and research is ongoing to develop more (see Latest Research).